JackRowntree/CFTask/README.md

 For development purposes the Flask webserver is OK, but if we want the API to scale we may consider using gunicorn/nginx.
 ### Security
 For this development environment I was not conerned with security, but managing postgres credentials (which are currently just explicitly defined in code) would be a next step.
+### Handling API Response
+I did not provide code for parsing the API response into e.g. a pandas dataframe or something useful.

 ## Theoretical AWS System Diagram
 ![](/system_diagram.png?raw=true "Optional Title")